mraees93/url_shortener/README.md

-Vertex | High-Performance URL Shortener:
+Vertex | Decoupled Distributed Architecture:

-Vertex is a full-stack, containerised URL shortening service designed for speed and reliability.
-Built with a modern .NET 10 backend and a React + Tailwind frontend, it leverages a decoupled MVC architecture within a distributed system to provide permanent link history and real-time click analytics.
+Vertex is a full-stack, Docker-containerised URL shortening service designed for speed, security, and cloud scalability.
+Built with a modern .NET 10 backend and a React + Tailwind frontend, it leverages a decoupled MVC architecture and distributed system design to provide permanent link history, temporal caching, and real-time click analytics.

-System Design & Microservice Principles implemented:
+System Design & Distributed Architecture Principles Implemented:

 Vertex was engineered following modern distributed system patterns to ensure scalability and environmental portability: